-- 1. Staff members are required to wear visible identification badges. - Visitors are required to show ID, sign in and wear visitor identification.
-Currently the Raptor system is utilized to issue visitor passes (with pictures) and different color lanyards are used in the buildings to indicate a visitor has permission to be in the building.
+- 1. Staff members are required to wear visible identification badges. - 2.
+Visitors are required to show ID, sign in and wear visitor identification.
+Currently the Raptor system is utilized to issue visitor passes (with pictures) and different color lanyards may be used in the buildings to indicate a visitor has permission to be in the building.